-[0160] Transcripts of Perkinsus marinus were analyzed by reverse transcriptase PCR (RT-PCR).
+[0138] Transcripts of Perkinsus marinus were analyzed by reverse transcriptase PCR (RT-PCR).
 Total RNA was extracted from cells using an RNeasy plant mini kit (Qiagen).
 First strand cDNA was synthesised from total RNA using the SMART RACE cDNA Amplification kit (BD-Clontech, Basingstoke, UK) according to the manufacture's instructions.
 Single -stranded cDNAs were amplified with following primers.

-FAEoperon forward 5'-

-GGAATTCGAGGAGTAGGATCTTATCTGAGGATAGTCACACTAGTCGTACT-3'

-FAEoperon reverse 5'-CATCTGCGAATACTAACCATACATT
+FAEoperon forward 5'-GGAATTCGAGGAGTAGGATCTTATCTGAGGATAGTCACACTAGTCGTACT-3' FAEoperon reverse 5'-CATCTGCGAATACTAACCATACATT

-[0161] The reactions were heated to 95 C for 2 min followed by 30 cycles at 94 C for 30 s, 30 s at temperatures ranging from 55 to 72 according to the primer design and 72 C for 2 min, then a single step at 72 C for 10 min.
+[0139] The reactions were heated to 95 C for 2 min followed by 30 cycles at 94 C for 30 s, 30 s at temperatures ranging from 55 to 72 according to the primer design and 72 C for 2 min, then a single step at 72 C for 10 min.
 PCR amplification products were cloned into TOPO vector (Invitrogen) and verified by sequencing.
-Surprisingly it was shown that the transcripts of the $\Delta 9$ -elongase, $\Delta 8$ -desaturase and $\Delta 5$ -desaturase are all found on the the same mRNA.
+Surprisingly it was shown that the transcripts of the Δ 9-elongase, Δ 8-desaturase and Δ 5-desaturase are all found on the the same mRNA.
 This is the first example showing PUFA genes to be organized in an operon-like structure.

-[0162] In a further investigation the specificity of the $\Delta 9$ -elongase was analyzed.
+example showing PUFA genes to be organized in an operon-like structure.
+[0140] In a further investigation the specificity of the ∆9-elongase was analyzed.
 For this purpose the coding sequence of this gene was amplified by RT-PCR as described above using following primers.

-Elo2For: 5'- ATGCAAGTTCCCGCGGAGCATCACTCC -3'

-Elo2Rev: 5'- CGTTACGCATCAATATTATGCATAGCCAACC -3'
+Elo2For: 5'- ATGCAAGTTCCCGCGGAGCATCACTCC -3' Elo2Rev: 5'- CGTTACGCATCAATATTATGCATAGCCAACC -3'

-[0163] The amplified PCR product was then cloned into a pCRscript vector according to manufacture's recommendations (Stratagen).
+[0141] The amplified PCR product was then cloned into a pCRscript vector according to manufacture's recommendations (Stratagen).
 In a second PCR step the modified sequences for yeast expression were introduced using following primers.